alejoortizd/alejoortizd/README.md

 ### Hi there 👋

+My name is Alejandro Ortiz and...

+🌱 I’m currently learning JavaScript and Machine Learning.

+`I started in September 2019 to study software engineering with Holberton School and continue with Platzi, to complement and improve the knowledge acquired`

 <!--
 **alejoortizd/alejoortizd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.